MicrosoftDocs/memdocs/memdocs/solutions/platform-end-to-end-guides/macos-endpoints-get-started.md

 You can enforce a wallpaper on macOS using a combination of a sample script and the settings catalog:

-- Devices > Configuration > Settings Catalog > User Experience > Desktop:
+- **Devices > Configuration > Settings Catalog > User Experience > Desktop**:
-  - Override Picture Path: Enter the \<path of the image>
+  - **Override Picture Path**: Enter the \<path of the image>.

 The image file must exist on the macOS endpoint.
 To download a picture from a web location, you can use a sample script at [GitHub - Microsoft Intune wallpaper shell sample](https://github.com/microsoft/shell-intune-samples/tree/master/macOS/Config/Wallpaper).
 You can also use an app package tool to copy a file and then deploy it using the [unmanaged PKG](../../intune/apps/macos-unmanaged-pkg.md) deployment feature.

+### Device name

+✅ Rename devices

+Using a shell script, you can rename the devices to include specific information, like the device serial number combined with the country/region code.

+For more information, go to [GitHub - Microsoft Shell scripts to rename Mac devices](https://github.com/microsoft/shell-intune-samples/tree/master/macOS/Config/DeviceRename).

 ### Certificates